its-me-dineo/its-me-dineo.github.io/docs/TLDR.md

 - No refunds.
 - No strict deadlines.
 - I'm allowed to post your commission publically as my examples.
-- Videos are made at fps (30 frame per second).
+- Videos are made at 30 fps (30 frame per second).
+- Payment needs to be paid in full before recieving final file.

 ## Strict Guidelines.